Georgetown's Environmental History Group in 2014.

 In the 2016-17 academic year, the environmental history group at Georgetown includes the following Ph.D. students:

 Clark works on the environmental history of late imperial and modern China, especially climate and animal history.
 He came to Georgetown in 2012.
-He is currently writing a dissertation about typhoons on the south China coast from the seventeenth to the twentieth century.
+He is currently writing a dissertation about typhoons on the south China coast from the fifth to the twentieth century.
 He is also broadly interested in East Asian and World history while seeking to bring a diversity of perspectives from the natural sciences, humanities, and social sciences into his work.
-His research has been supported by funding from the Luce Foundation, ACLS, and the Center for Chinese Studies at the National Central Library of Taiwan.
-He is currently in Taiwan doing research and will continue to do so in China with the support of an SSRC Mellon dissertation fellowship for 2016.
+His research has been supported by funding from the Luce Foundation, ACLS, the Center for Chinese Studies at the National Central Library of Taiwan and the SSRC.
+He is currently in China doing research on an SSRC Mellon IDRF grant.
 Before coming to Georgetown, Clark finished his BA in history at Ateneo de Manila University and an MA in Chinese Studies at the University of Sydney.

 - 19th Conference of International Association of Historians of Asia, Manila, Philippines: 2006